Packing for summer in Montana can feel simple but once you’re out there, conditions can shift quickly.

 For most of our summer outings, comfort matters more than having the “perfect” shoe.

 For Easy On Trail Hikes: We both like Topo Athletic’s trail runners for well maintained trails.
-They’re more breathable, lightweight, and comfortable than a full hiking boot.
+They’re more breathable, lightweight, and more comfortable than a full hiking boot.

 For Off Trail Hikes: We switch to hiking boots when going off trail or more rugged trails.
 We both have Asolo Evo Backpacking Boots for off trail adventures where you’ll want boots with more ankle support in uneven terrain.